 Glendale Galleria combines anchor retailers such as Bloomingdale’s and Macy’s with trendy boutique stores such as Lush and Zara.
 It is the site of the original Disney Store, Apple Store, and the world’s first three-story Target.

 Address: 216 S Brand Blvd, Glendale, CA 91204

 MONA, or the Museum of Neon Art, is the world’s first art museum dedicated to electric and light-based arts.
-These works illuminate the past, present, and future and include electric media, kinetic art, and neon art advertisements.
+These works illuminate the past, present, and future, including electric media, kinetic art, and neon art advertisements.

 Famous for the world’s most extensive electric media collection, MONA houses signs from Grauman’s Chinese Theatre and the Brown Derby.
 The museum also provides classes and workshops on the creative principles of neon media, the history of neon signs, and the interpretation of the artistic medium.

 The gallery houses permanent and transient exhibits by international artists and local creatives.
-A great way to see the working signs in their environments is by the museum’s tour – Nighttime Neon Cruise.
+A great way to see the working signs in their environments is through the museum’s tour – Nighttime Neon Cruise.

-See Related: Fun & Best Things to Do in Laguna Beach, California
+See Related: Things to Do in Laguna Beach, California